 The criteria for the formation of the Indian States is language.
 India became a Republic in the year 1950 and in same year linguistic provinces were formed.
 The state of Mysore is one such state in South India.

 The state of Mysore was created taking into fold various parts of the region, which were ruled by kings.
-Several districts in, now called North Karnataka and Hyderabad Karnataka were dissolved in the new state.
+Several districts in the new state, now called North Karnataka and Hyderabad Karnataka, were dissolved.
 The new state was named after Mysore, which by itself was a princely state.

-Initially change of name was cheered by all.
-The very name Kannada and Karnataka evoked a sense of unity.
-But in the past few years, it is proved beyond all reasonable doubts that the enthusiasm is all but short-lived euphoria.
+Initially, the change of name was cheered on by all.
+The very names Kannada and Karnataka evoked a sense of unity.
+But in the past few years, it has proved beyond all reasonable doubt that the enthusiasm is all but short-lived euphoria.

 Come Nov.
 1 Karnataka will be in a joyous mood.
 This day is a government holiday.
 Very few will be out in the streets and community centres chanting Kannada.
-Majority of people will enjoy the gift of a holiday.
+The majority of people will enjoy the gift of a holiday.

 Is the dog watching?
 No, laments true lovers of the language.
 We don’t want any to watch us, we will take our own way… says the rest.